Category Archives: APPTENTIVE

 After successfully shipping the WebSDK e2e experience, I transitioned to customer interviews to get honest customer opinions to validate the business value.

-The Results — 6 months after launching the WebSDK, sales were able to close new revenue deals since the business could support Mobile, Web Apps, and other form factors completing the product suite across all form factors.
+The Results—Six months after launching the WebSDK product, sales could close new revenue deals, and the business could support Mobile Apps (iPhone/Android) and Mobile Web, completing the product suite across all form factors.

-The business vision was to capture customer feedback from any form factor at scale.
-I was on point to design the first Web App SDK to influence the SaaS platform’s capabilities using the new APIs.
-As a product producer, I worked with the Devs 1:1 in the trenches to create product parity with the mobile SDKs.
-Then, I modernized the feedback interactions, updated the UI kit, and allowed customers to customize their interactions using CSS.
+I was on point to design the first WebApp SDK to influence the platform’s capabilities using the new APIs.
+As a product producer, I worked with the Devs 1:1 to create product parity in the platform to support all the new features, which allows customers to customize the feedback forms to match their brand.

-The UX Challenge:
+The UX Proposal: